Billlegateux/Domoticz-Tuya-SmartSwitch-Plugin/README.md

-# Domoticz-Tuya-SmartPlug-Plugin
+# Domoticz-Tuya-Smartswitch-Plugin

-A Domoticz plugin to manage Tuya Smart Plug (single and multi socket device)
+A Domoticz plugin to manage Tuya Smart Switch for curtain

 ## ONLY TESTED FOR Raspberry Pi